-Volkswagen has confirmed that the e-Golf will roll off the production line at the Transparent Factory in Dresden by the end of 2020 and VW’s new ID.3 will be produced here from 2021.
-It will be shifting focus to the ID brand to meet electric car targets (1.5 million electric cars annually by 2025) and the ID.3 is viewed as the Electric Golf’s successor.
+With the VW e-Golf phased out, the Transparent Factory in Dresden will serve as another production site for the VW ID.3, from the end of January 2021.
+Volkswagen plans to reconstruct the production area of the plant for three weeks before it starts building the ID.3.
+It will be shifting focus to the ID brand to meet its internal electric car targets (1.5 million electric cars annually by 2025) and the ID.3 is viewed as the Electric Golf’s successor.

 Standard features on the e-Golf include 16-inch alloy wheels (“Astana”), LED headlights, LED daytime running lights, LED tail lights, 9.2-inch Discover Pro flagship infotainment system, Air Care Climatronic two-zone automatic air conditioning system and heated windscreen.
 Optional features include Active Info Display that instructs the driver to ease off the accelerator pedal whenever it feels there’s no need for additional power and a heat pump that optimises the car’s range in cold weather conditions by up to 30 per cent.